Maybol283/EthoScraper/README.md

 - **Legitimate Interest Assessment (LIA)**: Users answer a series of questions to assess if scraping activities align with legitimate interests under GDPR and similar regulations.

-- **Confidence Rating**: Uses inputs from LIA to generate a confidence rating using a Legal Language Model (LLM) before proceeding with scraping activities.
+- **Confidence Rating**: Uses inputs from LIA to generate a confidence rating using a Legal Language Model (LLM) to help inform users before proceeding with scraping activities.

 ## Installation